 Welcome back, Kitchen Parade!

 Mom was a young wife and new mother then, also a home economist finding her place in a small town.
-Week in, week out, she wrote the column for twelve years and only stopped when our family moved.
+Week in, week out, she wrote the column for twelve years and only stopped when our family moved away.

 When my parents returned to Baudette some years later, Mom was pleased when women would stop her on the street to welcome her home and add, “I got my favorite recipe for such-‘n’-such from your column.”